axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

  <p>But the times changed.</p>

 <h1>Radical</h1>
  <p>Radical came together from pieces on the floor.
-Like othres Itsum, it felt the impact right away that was coming from the Fiat House.</p>
+Like other Itsums, it felt the impact right away that was coming from the Fiat House.</p>
  <p>He went over there to talk to them.
 But Biggest Boss Fiat did not want to talk to Radical.
-The others just tried to confuse Fiat.
+The others in the Fiat House just tried to confuse it.
 He found that strange that Itsums that did not want to talk.</p>
  <p>What the&hellip;?</p>

 <h1>Listen!</h1>